Opinion | Don’t worry, judges aren’t all unethical. But some aren’t very smart.

 The law allows them to avoid recusing when they hold stocks through mutual funds, on the — sound — theory that the money managers who run such funds owe their fiduciary duty to a large group, not to any particular individual, black-robed or otherwise.

 In fairness, judges who failed to recuse often did so inadvertently.
 These errors, in turn, were sometimes due to their reliance on software that is supposed to alert them to potential conflicts of interest, by cross-referencing their stock holdings with corporate names on the court’s docket.
-The system proved less than perfect: occasionally it did not recognize subsidiaries of a company whose stock the judge owned.
+The system proved less than perfect: Occasionally, it did not recognize subsidiaries of a company whose stock the judge owned.

 And while the Journal certainly uncovered many appearances of impropriety, it is not clear how much actual wrongdoing this connotes.